PLangHQ/plang/Documentation/PlangOrOpenAI.md

 ﻿# Plang Development Guide

 Welcome to the Plang Development Guide!
-This document provides detailed instructions on how to build code using the Plang service or OpenAI's GPT4-Turbo.
-Each method offers unique benefits, and this guide will help you choose and implement the best option for your project needs.
+This document provides detailed instructions on how to build code using the Plang service or OpenAI's API key.

 ## Using Plang Service